Hammerhead Flatworms: Interesting and Unusual Land Planarians

 Oxygen is absorbed through the surface of the animal and carbon dioxide released through it.
 The gases moves by diffusion both through the body surface and within the body.

-The mouth is located on the underside of the flatworm and is often located near the centre of the body.
+The mouth is located on the underside of the animal and is often found near the centre of the body.
 It also serves as an anus.
-The pharynx is a strong, muscular tube that connects the mouth to the intestine and is capable of being turned inside out.
-It extends through the mouth in order to engulf food.
-The pharynx then passes the food to the intestine, which is branched.
-Here digestion is completed.
-The nutrients from the food diffuse out of the intestine and into the body cells.
+The pharynx is a strong, muscular tube that is extended through the mouth in order to engulf food and then withdrawn into the body.
+The pharynx is continuous with the intestine inside the planarian's body.
+It passes the food that it has engulfed to the intestine, where digestion takes place.
+The nutrients then move into the animal's cells.

 The dendrites of a neuron (or nerve cell) transmit the nerve impulse to the cell body.
 The cell body contains the nucleus of the neuron.
 A fibre known as an axon extends from the cell body and transmits the nerve impulse towards the next neuron.

 The members of the phylum Platyhelminthes are bilaterally symmetrical.
 They are the simplest animals that show signs of a central nervous system.
 Flatworms have the beginnings of a brain in their head.
 This specialization is known as cephalization.

 A land planarian doesn't have a true brain.
 It does have a cerebral ganglion in the head region that serves some of the functions of a simple brain, however.
 A ganglion is a collection of cell bodies from different neurons.
 The cerebral ganglion of a planarian is connected to nerves in the animal's body.
 A nerve is a bundle of axons.

 A land planarian has sense organs on the surface of its body, including eyespots on its head.
 These can distinguish light areas from dark ones but can't form an image.
 Sensory receptors on the animal's surface detect a variety of chemicals in the environment.
 Other receptors detect touch.